Climatic Events that Changed the World

 Corsica and Sardinia

-There is evidence of social unrest and internal dispute or raiding parties from neighbouring villages; skeletons with axe wounds, swords, and arrowheads in abandoned villages, which could have been precipitated by a final drought about 1200 BC.
-By 1150 BC, all the villages had been abandoned and the population dispersed to southern Italy, Sicily, and the Aegean.
+Archaeological evidence suggests a population boom to around 200,000, a number that became unsustainable after a series of droughts between 1300 and 1200 BC.
+Evidence of social unrest, internal disputes, and raiding (skeletons with axe wounds, swords, and arrowheads in abandoned villages) could have been exacerbated by a final drought around 1200 BC.
+By 1150 BC, all villages were abandoned, and the population dispersed to southern Italy, Sicily, and the Aegean.

-In the Mycenaean arena, some of the population dispersed although it is unclear whether that was due to climate change, drougt, or human factors
+Mycenaean World:: While some population dispersal occurred, it's unclear whether this was primarily due to climate change, drought, or other human factors like conflict.

 References